Tyne Daly: 1981–2005: Breakthrough and stardom

 In 1988, Daly appeared on the Dolly Parton TV variety show Dolly, and sang (at her request) a duet with Parton.
-Broadway producer Barry Brown saw the show and, impressed by Daly's performance, decided to mount a revival of the musical Gypsy with Daly in the lead role of Rose.
-Cagney & Lacey had finished airing, and Daly agreed, and successfully tried out for the part.
+Broadway producer Barry Brown saw the show, and impressed by Daly's performance, decided to mount a revival of the musical Gypsy with Daly in the lead role of Rose.
+Cagney & Lacey had finished airing, and Daly agreed.
 In April 1989, the Daly-helmed Gypsy revival began a 14-city U.S. tour; it was then presented on Broadway in November 1989.
 This production was the second revival of the show to play Broadway (the first was in 1974 with Angela Lansbury).
-She won the 1990 Tony Award for Best Actress in a Musical for her performance in Gypsy.
+Daly won the 1990 Tony Award for Best Actress in a Musical for her performance in Gypsy.
 Daly left Gypsy in July 1990, with Linda Lavin playing Rose, and returned in April 1991 through closing in July 1991.

-She appeared in the Broadway revival of the Anton Chekhov play The Seagull in 1992 as Madame Arkadina.
+In 1991, Daly guest-starred on her brother Tim's series Wings, playing a woman who dates Brian Hackett (Steven Weber), brother of Tim's character Joe.
+She appeared in the Broadway revival of The Seagull in 1992 as Madame Arkadina.
 She appeared as Sally Adams in the City Center Encores! staged concert of Call Me Madam in February 1995.
 In regional theatre, she played Lola in Come Back, Little Sheba at the Los Angeles Theatre Center, Los Angeles, in April 1997.